myonlinecode1988/ELECTION_ANALYTICS/README.md

 - The nearest-rank-method is NOT defined for Percentile=0.
 Please use Percentile between (0,100]
-- Although the fast-percentile-algorithm was exhaustively tested with 1000s of random data and has been shown as part of my tests; I should have used `unittest` module for more formal testing.
+- Although the fast-percentile-algorithm was exhaustively tested with 1000s of random data & has been shown as part of my tests; I should have used `unittest` module for more formal testing.